 Join the HOBT Board of Directors

-At this time, our organization is in the midst of deep structural changes.
-In joining the Board of Directors, you would be part of a team that is guiding and supervising this transformation as HOBT reimagines itself into a form that better serves all of our communities.
+So much!
+This is an exciting time for the organization.
+In joining the Board of Directors, you would be part of a team that is imagining, guiding and supervising this transformation as HOBT reimagines itself into a form that better serves all of our communities.

 I’m interested, but I don’t think I can afford to volunteer this much time.

 That’s awesome!
-Fill out the board interest form with your contact info and a few short questions.
-We’ll follow up with you to set up a one-to-one interview with one of our current board members.
+Fill out the board interest form with your contact info and respond to a few short questions.
+We’ll follow up with you to set up one-to-one interviews with two of our current board members.
 These conversations are low-key and designed to learn more about your interest and share more about what it means to be on the HOBT board.
 If you’re having trouble with the form, please contact us at [email protected].
-Applications are accepted year round but new board members are onboarding twice yearly - January and July.
+Interest forms are accepted year round but new board members are onboarding twice yearly - January and July.